nickboldt/jbosstools-locus-OLD/README.md

 ## Summary

-_JBoss Locus_ is an adjunct to [Eclipse Orbit](http://www.eclipse.org/orbit/).
+_JBoss Tools Locus_ is an adjunct to [Eclipse Orbit](http://www.eclipse.org/orbit/).
 This project's purpose is to package non-OSGi POJO jars as OSGi bundles (wrapping them with additional metadata) and to publish them to an update site from which they can be consumed by p2 based builds and products.

 This project's contents should never duplicate what's already in Eclipse Orbit; instead, it should provide newer versions of plugins already in Orbit, or plugins which cannot be included in Orbit for some reason (technical, licensing or otherwise).